Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Introduction and summary

 \end{itemize} We refer to \cite[Section~1.3]{BDSPV15} for an excellent discussion of these (and more) duality results including more references to the literature.

 Our characterization of cyclic framed little disks algebras allows us to improve on the third result.
-Without the assumption of semisimplicity, simplicity of the monoidal unit and a normalization axiom for the sphere we prove: \begin{reptheorem}{thmcirclesectormf} The linear category extracted from a vector space-valued modular functor inherits a balanced braided Grothendieck-Verdier structure.
+Without the assumption of semisimplicity, simplicity of the monoidal unit and a normalization axiom for the sphere, we prove: \begin{reptheorem}{thmcirclesectormf} The linear category extracted from a $\Fin$-valued modular functor inherits a ribbon Grothendieck-Verdier structure.
 In particular, it is a pivotal Grothendieck-Verdier category. \end{reptheorem}

 For the notion of a modular functor, various slightly different definitions exists.
-We fix our notion in Definition~\ref{lemmainclhbdyc} following essentially \cite{tillmann,jfcs,dmf}, see Remark~\ref{remdifferentdef} for details.
+We fix our notion in Definition~\ref{lemmainclhbdyc} following essentially \cite{jfcs,dmf}.

 It might seem a little confusing that we find a Grothendieck-Verdier structure \emph{without} the requirement that the dualizing object actually coincides with the monoidal unit as one would assume after seeing \eqref{eqnrcatisos} (in language of \cite{bd}, such a Grothendieck-Verdier category would be called an \emph{r-category}; this is still strictly weaker than rigidity).
 However, we explain in Corollary~\ref{corrcategory} that once one imposes the (in fact very strong) requirements of semisimplicity, simplicity of the monoidal unit and a normalization axiom, the dualizing object will be forced to coincide with the monoidal unit.
-Therefore, Theorem~\ref{thmcirclesectormf} actually recovers the result of Bakalov and Kirillov as a special case.
+Therefore, Theorem~\ref{thmcirclesectormf} actually recovers the results of Tillmann and Bakalov-Kirillov as a special case.

 \subparagraph{Acknowledgments.} We are grateful to Christoph Schweigert for his constant interest in this project, helpful comments and for bringing us into contact with Grothendieck-Verdier structures.
 Theorem~\ref{thmcycle2} answers a question asked by Adrien Brochier on MathOverflow in 2015.
 We thank him not only for his question, but also for a lot of discussions from which this project has greatly benefited.
 We thank Jürgen Fuchs, Claudia Scheimbauer and Nathalie Wahl for insightful discussions and helpful comments.
 To the authors of \cite{BDSPV15} --- Bruce Bartlett, Chris Schommer-Pries, Chris Douglas and Jamie Vicary --- we are grateful for a helpful correspondence on rigidity in context of modular functors.
+Finally, we thank the anonymous referee whose comments have helped us to improve the manuscript significantly.